tjcsilicon/tjcsilicon/README.md

 CPTS355:

 CPTS360:
+  Examples of System Programming.
+This folder contains examples of my system programming experience.
+They showcase my ability to create programs that interface with the internal system files.

 CPTS427:

   MD5 Salt Decryption:
     A program that searches a password file and brute forces a specified line to find the salt.
     This isn't very efficient, but most brute force programs aren't.
 TO DO: ALLOW FOR USER INPUT.
+  Cryptography:
+    A program that uses cryptography to analyze an encrypted message and decrypt it.